epigen/mixscape_seurat/README.md

 # scCRISPR-seq Perturbation Analysis Snakemake Workflow using Seurat's Mixscape
 A [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow for performing perturbation analyses of pooled (multimodal) CRISPR screens with sc/snRNA-seq read-out (scCRISPR-seq) powered by the R package [Seurat's](https://satijalab.org/seurat/index.html) method [Mixscape](https://satijalab.org/seurat/articles/mixscape_vignette.html).

 This workflow adheres to the module specifications of [MR.PARETO](https://github.com/epigen/mr.pareto), an effort to augment research by modularizing (biomedical) data science.
-For more details and modules check out the project's repository.
+For more details, instructions and modules check out the project's repository.
+Please consider starring and sharing modules that are useful to you, this helps me in prioritizing my efforts!

 **If you use this workflow in a publication, please don't forget to give credit to the authors by citing it using this DOI [10.5281/zenodo.8424761](https://doi.org/10.5281/zenodo.8424761).**